logseq/logseq/docs/develop-logseq.md

 ### Development using Docker

 No need to install [dependencies](#requirements) locally.\
-Docker will handle all requirments for you.
+Docker will handle all requirements for you.

 #### Requrments for development using Docker

 Make sure [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/) installed.

-#### Runing docker-compose for development
+#### Running docker-compose for development

 To build base image `Dockerfile.dev` will be used.\
 Start docker-compose with command: